thisisyashsharma/ML-Projects/README.md

 **Goal:** build a reproducible, memory-efficient ML pipeline to segment Spotify tracks into clusters using audio features (danceability, energy, valence, tempo, loudness, etc.).
 The output is a `track_id → cluster_label` mapping and a saved pipeline artifact for inference.

-This repo contains the code, configuration and small utilities used during the Corizo Private Limited internship (Mar 2024 – May 2024).
+This repo contains the code, configuration and small utilities used during the Corizo Private Limited internship.

 ## What we built (high level)